riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 # Including Mapping Configurations

-Mapperly supports reusing mapping configurations across different mapping methods using `IncludeMappingConfigurationAttribute` attribute.
-This enables sharing and modularizing mapping logic for consistent mapping behavior between multiple methods.
+Mapperly supports reusing mapping configurations across different mapping methods using the `IncludeMappingConfigurationAttribute`.
+This enables you to share and modularize mapping logic for consistent behavior across multiple methods.

 ## Defining and Reusing Mapping Configurations

 ### Including an Existing Mapping Configuration

-To include an existing mapping configuration in another mapping method, use the `IncludeMappingConfigurationAttribute`, providing the method name:
+To include an existing mapping configuration in another mapping method, use the `IncludeMappingConfigurationAttribute` and provide the method name:

 ```csharp
 // Property mapping configurations